MicrosoftDocs/learn/learn-pr/azure/design-monitoring-strategy-on-azure/includes/3-azure-monitoring-options.md

 ## Log Analytics workspaces

 Microsoft Sentinel and Microsoft Defender for Cloud use Azure Monitor Logs as their underlying logging data platform, and store their data in Log Analytics workspaces.
-Log Analytics workspaces are centralized storage and management locations that collect and aggregate your application, infrastructure, and security logs for analysis, troubleshooting, and auditing.
+Log Analytics workspaces are central storage and management locations that collect and aggregate your application, infrastructure, and security logs for analysis, troubleshooting, and auditing.

 This centralized approach lets you use a single user interface and query language to correlate and investigate across application performance, infrastructure performance, and security logs within the same data analytics service.
 It's best to use as few workspaces as possible, and manage user and team access to subsets of log data by using resource or workspace permissions.
 For more information, see [Design a Log Analytics workspace architecture](/azure/azure-monitor/logs/workspace-design).